Over 26% of Australians aged 16 to 85 have experienced an anxiety disorder.

 Mental Health Navigator

-Members with CBHS Prestige cover can also access our Mental Health Navigator, which offers confidential support from the comfort of your own home.
+Members with CBHS Corporate Premium Package (Gold) can also access our Mental Health Navigator, which offers confidential support from the comfort of your own home.
 After a virtual meeting with a mental health nurse you’re referred to a psychiatrist and/or clinical psychologist for a detailed assessment via video link.
 The nurse then guides you to follow-up treatment and supports you for six months.
 Read more about Mental Health Navigator.